 From the harbour front, one can walk or cycle along a magic path around the lagoon for 6,5 km to a shady forest of rare trees that constitute the town’s largest park.

-The beautiful De Bosset/Drapano bridge was constructed by Colonel Charles Philip de Bosset, a Swiss engineer in the employ of the British army, under the British governor of the island, General Sir Charles James Napier.
-At the beginning, it was a wooden bridge at the centre of Koutavos lagoon connecting the capital with the surrounding villages.
+During October 2018 the beautiful De Bosset (Drapano) stone bridge which spans the Koutavos Lagoon in Argostoli officially became the world’s longest stone bridge on a sea water body.
+The bridge was constructed by Colonel Charles Philip de Bosset (a Swiss engineer in the employ of the British army) when General Sir Charles James Napier was the Governor of Kefalonia.
+The first construction was a wooden bridge in the centre of Koutavos lagoon connecting the capital with the surrounding villages.
 Four years later stone arches were added and, after some 26 years, the entire bridge was rebuilt in stone.
-The recently renovated De Bosset/Drepano Bridge at the capital of Argostoli offers today, to locals as well as holiday makers, a magical sight and a wonderful walk!
-Almost halfway along the Drapano Bridge stands a stone column (obelisk) built by the British to commemorate their stay.
+The De Bosset (Drapano) Bridge has been recently renovated and offers a majestic sight for locals and visitors alike; take a stroll over it to admire it’s architecture, views of the surrounding area and the stone column (obelisk) which was built by the British to commemorate their stay.